Auto-Linear Phenomenon in Subsurface Imaging

-Compared to other models, our SimFWI is the most robust one to noise.
-The robustness of SimFWI shows in two aspects.
+Compared to other models, our Auto-Linear is the most robust one to noise.
+The robustness of Auto-Linear shows in two aspects.
 First, its performance degradation on noisy data is smaller than others.
 Second, when the noise's variance is large ($\sigma^2 \geq$ 5e-5), our method outperforms InversionNet.
-As expected, InvLINT is extremely sensitive to the noise, since it only uses a Fourier transform as its encoder.
+This enhanced robustness can be attributed to the smaller size of our model and its simpler supervised training component, which together increase its robustness.
+As expected, InvLINT is extremely sensitive to the noise, as it only uses a Fourier transform as its encoder.

-\textbf{Strong Performance on Few-Show Learning.} One of the most important benefits of our method is it does not need paired data to train its encoder and decoder.
-Thus, we test SimFWI on the Few-show learning situation, where only a limited number of paired data exists, and compare it with the jointly trained method, InversionNet.
-We choose three datasets as examples and test the situation that only 1/5 or 1/10 paired data can be used in supervised learning.
+\textbf{Strong Performance on Few-Shot Learning.} One of the most important benefits of our method is it does not need paired data to train its encoder and decoder.
+Thus, we test Auto-Linear on the few-shot learning situation, where only a limited number of paired data exists, and compare it InversionNet.
+We chose five datasets as examples and tested the situation that only 1/10 or 1/20 paired data can be used in supervised learning.
 MAE results are reported in Table~\ref{table:less_data}.
-We can see that on all three datasets, our approach's performance is a little worse than InversionNet when using the full data.
-However, when the paired data becomes less, our model outperforms InversionNet.
-This implies that our SimFWI has a strong performance on few-show learning.

-\textbf{Correlation between the linear layer and datasets' complexity.} By simplifying the image-to-image translation problem to a linear problem, our model is easy to analyze.
-With only a linear converter trained in a supervised manner, we can conduct singular value decomposition analysis.
-The results are shown in Figure~\ref{svd}.
-Since the singular value varies greatly in different datasets, we normalize it by dividing it by its maximum value and trunk it at 128 dim, which is the bottleneck dimension.
+Across all datasets, our method consistently surpasses InversionNet's performance as the amount of paired data decreases, regardless of whether our model performs better (e.g., FlatVel-A and FlatFault-A) or not as well (e.g., CurveVel-A, CurveFault-A, and Style-A) compared to InversionNet with the full dataset.
+Additionally, the EM inversion on the Kimberlina-Reservoir dataset, detailed in \ref{table:em}, is another example of few-shot learning.
+Unlike the "Fault Family" or "Style Family," which includes 48k training data, the EM dataset comprises only 750 training samples.
+In this scenario, our model significantly outperforms InversionNet.
+Collectively, these outcomes highlight a robust advantage of our Auto-Linear approach in few-shot learning scenarios.